AqwamCreates/DataPredict/docs/API/Others/OneVsAll.md

 #### Returns:

-* classesList: A list of classes.
+* ClassesList: A list of classes.
 The index of the list relates to which model belong to.
 For example, {3, 1} means that the output for 3 is at first model, and the output for 1 is at second model.

 ### setClassesList()

 ```
-OneVsAll:setClassesList(classesList: [])
+OneVsAll:setClassesList(ClassesList: [])
 ```

 #### Parameters:

-* classesList: A list of classes.
+* ClassesList: A list of classes.
 The index of the list relates to which model belong to.
 For example, {3, 1} means that the output for 3 is at first model, and the output for 1 is at second model.

 ### getModelParametersArray()